-Human version: In this task, participants are asked to choose between two slots machines (will also refer to as bandits) that give out a fixed number of rewards uniformly drawn from 1 to 5.
-Participants are instructed to maximize the total points they get.
-The height of the boxes indicates the number of choices to make (i.e. the horizon condition) in a game (See Figure 1 B), each row represents a trial.
-Before participants make their own choices, in the very first trial, they are asked to pick one of the bandits.
-The options available is highlighted with a green background color.
-For the first trial, only one of the two options will be highlighted and be available to choose.
+Human version: In this task, participants were sitting in a booth, in front of a computer.
+They were asked to choose between two slots machines (will also refer to as bandits, Fig 1B) that gave out a fixed number of rewards uniformly drawn from 1 to 5.
+Participants were instructed to maximize the total number rewards.
+The height of the boxes indicates the number of choices allowed in the current game (i.e. the horizon condition, Horizon=2 in Figure 1 B), each row represents a trial.
+Before participants make their own choices, in the very first trial, they were cued to pick one of the bandits.
+The options available was cued with a green background color.
 Participants indicate their choices by pressing the arrow keys on a keyboard.
-From the 2nd trial, both of the options will be available and participants are free to make their own choices.
-There are four horizon conditions (1, 2, 5, 9 free choices) and games with different horizons are interleaved.
+Their response was followed by an indication of how much rewards they obtained (3, XX, Fig 1B).
+From the 2nd trial, both bandits were available and participants were free to make their own choices.
+There wre four horizon conditions (1, 2, 5, 9 free choices) and games with different horizons were pseudo-randomly interleaved.

 Results

-Both humans and rats are able to choose the best option (the option with a higher magnitude between the two available sugar water locations for rats, or the slot machine with a higher payout for humans) significantly above in the last choice in the long horizon context.
+Both humans and rats are able to choose the best option (p(correct), the option with a higher magnitude between the two available sugar water locations for rats, or the slot machine with a higher payout for humans) significantly above chance in the last choice in the long horizon context.
 Humans can achieve an accuracy of over 90% whereas rats can achieve an average accuracy around 80% (Figure 2).
-Interesting, in the first free choice, both humans and rats can achieve a average accuracy of 70% (Figure 2).
+Both improve with the number of trial given.
+Interestingly, in the first free choice, both humans and rats can achieve a similar average accuracy of 70% (Figure 2).

-The fact that the average accuracy is significantly above chance of 50% at the first shows that there is prior information that is available and used by human and rats to guide exploration.
-In this particular task, with repeated training, humans and animals are able to estimate the distribution of rewards across games and use that information to guide their judgement.
-In particular, if they are guided to a low reward, they are more likely to explore whereas if they are guided to a high reward, they are more likely to exploit (Figure 3).
+The fact that the average accuracy is significantly above chance of 50% in the first non-guided trial shows that prior information is available and used by human and rats to guide subsequent exploration.
+In this particular task, with repeated games, humans and animals are able to assess the relative ‘goodness’ of the two bandits from the reward they obtained during the guided trial.
+We computed the probability of choosing a different bandit than the one they were guided to (p(explore), Fig 3) as a function of the reward size during the guided trial.
+We find that rats were very likely to explore the other feeder if they obtained a low reward during the guided trials (e.g. 0 drops, 9X.Y% +- ZZZ Fig 3A), and were very unlikely to switch if they obtained a large reward (e.g. 5 drops Fig 3A).
+Interestingly, when drop size were 3 or 5, the long horizon conditions seemd to yield lower probability of switching than in the short horizon condition.

-Humans showed an overall increase in the percentage of exploration in a long horizon context compared to a short horizon context.
-However, rats did not show any horizon difference in the strategy that they use to explore (Figure 3).
+The overall shape of the curve was similar in humans with some notable differences.
+First, human subjects were at ceiling for 1 and 2 points indicating that both rewards size were equally salient (Fig 3)..
+Second, increasing the horizon seem to increase the probability to switch for intermediate reward size (3,4 in Fig 3).

 Discussion